Haemulon flavolineatum: Habitat and biology

-H. flavolineatum is found at depths between 1 and 60 m, where it forms large aggregations involving thousands of individuals, over rocky areas and coral reefs.
+H. flavolineatum is found at depths between 1 and 60 m, where it can form large aggregations involving thousands of individuals, over rocky areas and coral reefs.
 They may stay under ledges or near elkhorn coral.
 The juveniles are frequently found in large numbers sheltering in sea grass beds in protected bays, lagoons, and other coastal waters.
 They are mainly nocturnal and emerge at night to feed on benthic invertebrates such as molluscs, crustaceans, and polychaetes, foraging over sand flats and among sea-grass beds.
 They have pelagic eggs and larvae, but little is known about their reproductive habits.
 The larvae remain so for 2 weeks before settling among the sea grass.

 Parasites

 H. flavolineatum has many known parasites, among them is Gnathia marleyi, a small crustacean named in honour of reggae singer Bob Marley.